Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Maret 2026 14.08.59 UTC
+- WIB: Kamis, 12 Maret 2026 15.56.45 UTC
-- WITA: Kamis, 12 Maret 2026 15.08.59 UTC
+- WITA: Kamis, 12 Maret 2026 16.56.45 UTC
-- WIT: Kamis, 12 Maret 2026 16.08.59 UTC
+- WIT: Kamis, 12 Maret 2026 17.56.45 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational